top of page

 • Do not rush your puppy.

 • Do not overdo it.
-Young puppies need a lot of sleep and tire quickly.
+Young puppies need a lot of sleep and tire very quickly.
 Older dogs may panic if they take in too much at the same time.
 Take things slowly and calmly.

 HOUSETRAINING